Rothesay Netherwood School: Merger

 In the 1970s the New Brunswick government began investing heavily in the public education system and RCS and Netherwood were subsequently challenged to maintain enrollment.
 In 1972 the schools formed a partnership that led to shared classes but separate campuses.
 Nevertheless, financial difficulties continued and were exacerbated by the lack of long-term strategy caused by a series of short-term Heads at each school.
 In 1984, RCS and Netherwood announced that they would both be closing.
 A group of parents and alumni came forward with a proposal to obtain financing and combine the two schools.
 The schools, now merged into RCS-Netherwood, were saved but this success came at the expense of the sacrificed Netherwood Campus.

 Recent years

-Between 1984 and 1991 over 2 million dollars were raised in the Call to Excellence Campaign led by Jack Hickman, allowing the school to continue operation; since the end of this first campaign the school has increased its enrolment by two-and-a-half times.
-From 1995-1996 the Building for the Next Century Campaign led to the construction and renovation of several buildings.
-In June 2002 RNS's newest boys residence, Kirk House, opened.
-Collegiate Hall was opened in May 2005 and now houses the school's offices and conference rooms.
-In October, 2006, 'Netherwood' House opened as the school's new Junior Girls Residence.
-In 2009, a new dining hall was added to the campus, Heritage Hall, while the former dining hall was renovated into the school's modern library.
-In the fall of 2014, the school completed a modern expansion to its ice arena, and in 2018 built a new fitness center attached to it.
+Between 1984 and 1991 over 2 million dollars were raised for the school, allowing it to continue; since 1991 the school has increased its enrolment by two-and-a-half times.
+From 1995-1996 a new fundraising campaign led to the construction and renovation of several buildings.
+In June 2002 RNS's newest boys' residence, Kirk House, opened.
+Collegiate Hall was opened in 2005 and now houses the school's offices and conference rooms.
+In 2006, 'Netherwood' House opened as the school's junior girls' residence.
+In 2009, a new dining hall was added to the campus, Heritage Hall, and the former dining hall was renovated into the school's library.
+In 2014, the school completed an expansion to its ice arena, and in 2018 built a fitness center.